Co-Director of the Centre for the Study of Women and GenderLink opens in a new window

 Maria do Mar is a feminist ethnographer with a background in Sociology and a commitment to interdisciplinary, and socially engaged, research and teaching.
 In 2014, she received the International Congress of Qualitative Inquiry's Worldwide Award for Best Qualitative Book in Spanish or Portuguese (2010-2014), in recognition of 'outstanding and ground-breaking scholarship which expands not only the boundaries of academic thinking, but also the limits of our social and political imagination, enabling us to reimagine and change society'.
 In 2017 she was awarded a Philip Leverhulme Prize, in recognition of her 'achievement as an outstanding researcher whose work has already attracted international attention and whose future career is exceptionally promising'.
-In 2018, she received the Feminist and Women's Studies Association Prize for Best Book of the Year.
+In 2018, she received the Feminist Studies Association Prize for Best Book of the Year.

 She joined the Department of Sociology at the University of Warwick in September 2013, after working as a Lecturer at the University of Leeds, as an LSE Fellow at the London School of Economics and Political Science, and as a Research Fellow at the Centre for Excellence in Gender Research (GEXcel) at the University of Örebro (Sweden).
 She has received several awards for her teaching, including an LSE Teaching Award (2010), a Student Education Fellowship (2012) and an Award for Most Inspirational Teaching of the Year (2013), both at the University of Leeds, as well as an Award for Inspirational Leadership at the University of Warwick (2018).

 Alongside her academic work, she maintains an active involvement in feminist movements at local and international, grassroots and policy levels, having been a member of the executive committee of various Portuguese and European non-governmental organisations.
-In 2017, she became an official Expert Advisor to the Portuguese Commission for Citizenship and Gender Equality.
+She is an Expert Advisor to the Portuguese Commission for Citizenship and Gender Equality, and her impact work in Portugal received a Warwick award for Excellence in International Impact (2023).
+At Warwick, she co-led a team that received an Excellence in Gender Equality Award (2022) for their 'outstanding contribution to building more inclusive environments and experiences at the University of Warwick'.